 - FIND YOUR COMPASS

-However, it soon becomes apparent that for all your valiant attempts to provide in-depth training modules, spending time in both Hong Kong and Singapore to get a feel of the challenges, your leadership teams cannot handle the sheer diversity of different cultures.
+However, it soon becomes apparent that for all your valiant attempts to provide in-depth training modules, spending time in both China and Singapore to get a feel of the challenges, your leadership teams cannot handle the sheer diversity of different cultures.

 They are having problems with communication, what to expect from business meetings and how to run them, negotiations, approaches to contracts, and above all problems of trust and being trusted.
 They cannot take on board the number of adjustments necessary for the various cultural groupings and national ‘types’.